kamwoh/orthohash/README.md

 # Performance Tuning (Some Tricks)

-I have found some tricks to further improve the mAP score.
+We have found some tricks to further improve the mAP score.

 ### Avoid Overfitting